amirdew/CollectionViewPagingLayout/README.md

 ### Using Layout Designer

 There is a macOS app to make it even easier for you to build your custom layout.
 It allows you to tweak many options and see the result in real-time.
 It also generates the code for you.
 So, you can copy it to your project.

-- You can [purchase](https://apps.apple.com/nl/app/layout-designer/id1507238011?l=en&mt=1) the app from App Store and support this repository or, build it yourself from the source.
+You can [purchase](https://apps.apple.com/nl/app/layout-designer/id1507238011?l=en&mt=1) the app from App Store and support this repository, or you can build it yourself from the source.
 Yes, the macOS app is open-source too!.

-### Manually

-- Make sure you imported the library
+- First, make sure you imported the framework
 ```swift
 import CollectionViewPagingLayout
 ```
-- Set up your `UICollectionView` as you always do (you need to use a custom class for cells)
+- Set up your `UICollectionView` as you always do (you need a custom class for cells)
 - Set the layout for your collection view:
 (in most cases you want a paging effect so enable that too)
 ```swift